AntarEspadas/minecraft-movie-player/README.md

 Required positional arguments:

-- `path_to_block_folder`: the path to the folder containing all the block textures that are to be used
+- `path_to_block_folder`: the path to the folder containing all the block textures that are to be used.
-- `destination_file`: the path to the file that will be generated
+- `destination_file`: the path to the file that will be generated.

 Optional arguments: